manateelazycat/lsp-bridge/README.md

 * `acm-enable-quick-access`: Whether the index is displayed behind the icon, you can quickly select the candidate through Alt + Number, disable by default
 * `acm-snippet-insert-index`: The display position of snippet candidate in the complementary menu
 * `acm-doc-frame-max-lines`: Max line number of help documentation, default is 20
-* `acm-enable-tabnine-helper`: Enable tabnine support，disable by default，when enable call `tabnine-bridge-install-binary` command, and it can be used
+* `acm-enable-tabnine-helper`: Enable tabnine support，disable by default，when enable call `tabnine-bridge-install-binary` command, and it can be used.
+TabNine will consume huge CPUs, causing your entire computer to be slow.
+If the computer performance is not good, it is not recommended to start this option

 ## Customize language server configuration